Election 2017 Policy Brief: The Rezonings

 As part of his Housing New York plan to create or preserve 200,000 units of income-targeted or “affordable” housing, Mayor de Blasio launched two initiatives related to zoning.

-First, the mayor got the City Council to change the zoning resolution through the Zoning for Quality and Affordability program—which updated a host of regulations affecting height, streetfronts and density—and the implementation of Mandatory Inclusionary Zoning, which compels residential developers applying for an upzoning or taking advantage of neighborhood upzonings to set aside a portion of their new apartments for specified income groups.
+First, the mayor got the City Council to change the zoning resolution through the Zoning for Quality and Affordability program—which updated a host of regulations affecting things like height, streetfronts and parking—and the implementation of Mandatory Inclusionary Zoning, which compels residential developers applying for an upzoning or taking advantage of neighborhood upzonings to set aside a portion of their new apartments for specified income groups.*

 At the same time, de Blasio set out to rezone a dozen or more city neighborhoods to create room for new housing density, arguing that new housing supply was needed to ease the affordability crisis.
 One rezoning (in East New York) has passed, another is close to passage, and a third is working its way through the process, with other proposals at various stages of development.
 In many but not all cases, the proposed rezonings have been controversial, and the mayor has encountered opposition.

-Note: Correction: Originally stated incorrectly that the Zoning for Quality and Affordability text amendment also changed rules regarding density.